rhu1/fgg/README.md

 Example commands to run them are in comments at the top of each.

-Note: FG (or at least this implementation) requires mandatory ";" between all decls (e.g., types and methods, and also fields), to make the language white-space insensitive, unlike actual Go.
+Note: FG (or at least this implementation) requires mandatory ";" between all decls (e.g., types and methods, and also fields).
+This is to make it such that both (i) FG is white-space insensitive and (ii) every FG program is an actual Go program.

 Extension to FGG on top of the current codebase would probably take a couple of evenings, though I may not be able to do so immediately.